-Yet again, as we are discovering with so many riding related things, there is so much choice… women’s riding clothing, specifically designed for moderate to high intensity exercise, can come in all sorts of options which is great if you know what you’re looking for.
-Come with me on a journey that will take a look at fabric choice for exercise so you can better understand what you should be looking for and why it’s a good choice.
+Come with me on a journey that will take a look at Riding Clothing for moderate to intense exercise.
+Understand what you should be looking for and why it’s a good choice.
 If you’re riding is easy or low intensity, there is no need for special clothes.
-Just allow movement and be comfortable…see What to wear on a bike?
+Just allow movement and be comfortable… see What to wear on a bike?

-What Should the Fabric in Womens Riding Clothing do?
+What Should the Fabric in Riding Clothing do?

 Why do you need to control moisture?
-Once your clothing is wet, in warm conditions, it will lead to chaffing, and in cold conditions, it will lead to hypothermia.
+Once your clothing is wet, in warm conditions, it will lead to chaffing, and in cold conditions, you will feel cold and uncomfortable with extreme situations leading to hypothermia.
 The combination of wet clothing & wind is dangerous and riding creates a draft without any help from the actual weather conditions.
+Find out more… Waterproof or Breathable – Bike Jackets Explained…

 Allow Movement.
 Clothing should stretch and be non restricting.
 Places that this movement is needed are generally joints so across your shoulders, elbows, hips, butt, knees…